pivotal/docs-tap/scst-scan/app-scanning-beta.hbs.md

 # Supply Chain Security Tools - Scan 2.0 (beta)

-This topic describes how you can install and configure Supply Chain Security Tools - Scan 2.0.
+This topic tells you how to install and configure Supply Chain Security Tools (SCST) - Scan 2.0.
+SCST - Scan 2.0 supersedes the [SCST - Scan component](overview.hbs.md).

 >**Important** SCST - Scan 2.0 is in beta, which means that it is still in
 >active development by VMware and might be subject to change at any point.
 Users